k-donn/plasmoid-wunderground/README.md

 Text coloring for dark/transparent themes is currently buggy in Plasma 6.
 The first time a widget loads the text may not be colored correctly.

 Changing the transparency then back again seems to solve this issue.
 See [#58](https://github.com/k-donn/plasmoid-wunderground/issues/58).
+Under Appearance in the widget settings, toggle "Show Background."

 ## TODO